Can a Convicted Felon Run for President? (2026 Legal Guide)

 2024: The First Convicted Felon to Win the Presidency

-On May 30, 2024, Donald Trump was convicted of 34 felony counts of falsifying business records in New York State Court (People of the State of New York v.
+On May 30, 2024, a Manhattan jury convicted Donald Trump of 34 felony counts of falsifying business records in the first degree, a class E felony under New York law, in New York State Supreme Court (People of the State of New York v.
 Donald J. Trump).
 This made him the first former U.S. president to be convicted of felony crimes.

 Despite this historic conviction, Trump: